Allow eight weeks for your permit application to be processed.

 Record keeping and reporting

-Class 2B and 2S permit holders must keep certain information in your Protected Animals Record Book (which we will supply to you) and provide a copy of your record book transactions to the Fauna Permits Unit on a quarterly basis:
+Class 2B and 2S permit holders must keep certain information in your Protected Animals Record Book (which we will supply to you or which you can complete online via your mySAGOV account) and provide a copy of your record book transactions to the Fauna Permits Unit on a quarterly basis:

 - Record the details of the people you sell an animal to (name, address, telephone number and permit number, if applicable).